All performances of The Bodyguard will go on, regardless of weather conditions. Visit the event page for more information.

 All levels within the Center have wheelchair accessible restrooms.
 The Orchestra Level west restrooms are equipped with automatic doors.
 A family restroom with changing table is located on the Orchestra Level.

 American Sign Language interpretation is available upon request.
 In order to provide qualified and appropriately prepared signers, we require signing requests at least two weeks prior to the performance date.
 You may request this service when ordering tickets.
 This service is available for the Sunday matinee performances for most Broadway shows.
+Below is a list of open performance that include American Sign Language.

 Open captioned performances feature a text display located to the side of the stage that scrolls the dialogue and lyrics synchronization with the performance.
 Below is a list of open captioned performances.
 Patrons should request seats best suited to captioning when purchasing tickets.